jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         sleep_time = random_timestamp()
     ...

   all tests are still passing!
+It is a beautiful life.

 ----